amory-peng/neatnovels/README.md

 ```

-Once the response contains less than 12 books (the normal number of books in the response), local state is updated and further requests are prevented:
+Once the response contains less than 12 books, local state is updated and further requests are prevented:

 ```javascript
 componentWillReceiveProps(newProps) {